den-materials/sass-intro-1/readme.md

 ## Sass

-- Be able to explain what Sass is and why it's used
+- Be able to explain what Sass is and why it's used.
-- Use variables to make code more flexible
+- Use variables to make code more flexible.
-- Understand how to use nesting to help DRY up selectors and properties
+- Understand how to use nesting to help DRY up selectors and properties.
-- Differentiate between `@extend`, `@import`, `@mixin` & `@include`, and `@function`
+- Differentiate between `@extend`, `@import`, `@mixin` & `@include` and `@function`.